Visit the institution website for COVID‑19 updates

 Months of entry

-We welcome interest in Buddhism, Christianity, Islam, and Hinduism; the social and cultural transformations of contemporary religion and spirituality; sociology of religion; religion and popular culture; modern religious thought and history; new religious movements; and religion and gender.
-We enjoy good working relationships with related departments and centres, and joint supervision arrangements are possible.
+Based on our current staff research, we welcome proposals from those with an interest in the following broad areas: Buddhism; Christianity; Islam; Hinduism; the social and cultural transformations of contemporary religion and spirituality; sociology of religion; religion and popular culture; modern religious thought and history; religion and politics; occult and esoteric thought; and religion and gender.
+We enjoy good working relationships with related departments and centres, and joint supervision arrangements are sometimes possible.

 Information for international students